truecharts/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] ⚠️ My changes generate no new warnings
 - [ ] 🧪 I have added tests to this description that prove my fix is effective or that my feature works
 - [ ] ⬆️ I increased versions for any altered app according to semantic versioning

+**➕ App addition**

+If this PR is an app addition please make sure you have done the following.

+- [ ] 🖼️ I have opened a PR on [truecharts/pub](https://github.com/truecharts/pub) adding the app icon.
+- [ ] 🪞 I have opened a PR on [truecharts/containers](https://github.com/truecharts/containers) adding the container to TrueCharts mirror repo.